Redshift-space distortion constraints on the neutrino mass and models to alleviate the Hubble tension: Models

 The dark energy model has two additional parameters: the dark energy equation of state at the present time $w$ and its derivative with respect to the scale factor $w_a = dw/da$.
 We adopt the so-called CPL parametrization~\cite{Chevallier:2000qy,Linder:2002et} of the equation of state for a time-dependent dark energy as

 where $a_0$ is the present value of scale factor $a$.
-In this paper, we only consider this parameterization, not other extended models of dark energy.
-It should be noted that decreasing $w$ leads to an increase in the Hubble constant $H_0$~\cite{Planck:2018vyg, Martinelli:2019krf, Vagnozzi:2019ezj, Alestas:2020mvb} and an increased $f\sigma_8$, as shown in Figure 3 of Ref.~\cite{Tsujikawa:2012hv}.
+In this paper, we only consider this parametrization, not other extended models of dark energy.
+It should be noted that decreasing $w$ leads to an increase in the Hubble constant $H_0$~\cite{Planck:2018vyg, Martinelli:2019krf, Vagnozzi:2019ezj, Alestas:2020mvb} and an increased $f\sigma_8$, as shown in Fig. 3 of Ref.~\cite{Tsujikawa:2012hv}.